 By Presidential Proclamation, March is National Women’s History Month.
 (March 8 is celebrated as International Women’s Day.)
 Since President Carter issued the first such proclamation in 1980, efforts to acknowledge the extraordinary achievements of American women have expanded to encompass congressional acknowledgement, school curricula, recognition by local governments and media, and exhibits, publications and performances by public and private entities across the country.
 Fairfax County issued its own proclamation, and honored the achievements of women at a public event representing women from every county department and agency.

-The first female member of Congress (Jeanette Rankin of Montana) was sworn in 93 years ago this month.
-That same year, 1917, marked an escalation of efforts to achieve women’s suffrage, including picketing the White House by “The Silent Sentinels,” their repeated arrests, and the “Night of Terror” at the Occoquan Workhouse, which proved to be a turning point in the struggle for the right to vote.
+The first female member of Congress, Jeanette Rankin of Montana, was sworn in in 1917.
+That same year marked an escalation of efforts to achieve women’s suffrage, including picketing the White House by “The Silent Sentinels,” their repeated arrests, and the “Night of Terror” at the Occoquan Workhouse, which proved to be a turning point in the struggle for the right to vote.
 National Women’s History Month provides an inspirational opportunity to reflect on the courage and determination of the Silent Sentinels, and their ultimate success.
 Much of what we celebrate this month reflects the achievements of those brave women--not just in achieving ratification of the 19th Amendment, but in expanding opportunities for women in general.
 And as we celebrate the milestones reached, we need to reflect, as well, on the battles yet to be waged and won to provide women with true equality in every sphere of American life.